pratiktech-prog/GenAIArtifacts/README.md

-This has been added for Gen AI Platform files for Productivity Improvementment for review GenAI Platform Portfolio – By Pratik Gupta Bhaya
+GenAI Platform Portfolio – By Pratik Gupta Bhaya
 This repository showcases a complete, enterprise-grade Generative AI Platform, including architecture, governance, training programs, AWS integration, and hands-on code samples across all layers of a real GenAI system.
 It is designed to demonstrate leadership, engineering depth, governance alignment, and enablement experience for roles such as GenAI Platform Lead, AI Architect, Engineering Lead, and AI Governance Owner.